How I Overcame My Fear

 Then I told him.

 I was scared.
 I didn’t operate in that fear because I focused on one day at a time.
-I will share how I did that with you because saying to do something is not how you do it.
-It takes little acts to create new habits, and your new way of thinking makes your behavior shift.
+I will share with you how I did that because simply saying to do something is not the same as actually doing it.
+It takes little acts to create new habits, and your new way of thinking prompts a shift in your behavior.

-Each day I committed to healthy daily habits.
+Each day, I committed to healthy daily habits.
 One of them was how I prayed and petitioned my needs to the Father.
 The top of my journal page started with a gratitude list.
-Everything that I experienced that day that I had gratitude for went on that list.
+Everything that I experienced that day, for which I felt gratitude, went on that list.
 From things about my kids to even my husband’s continued deception.
 The list wasn’t long at first, but as the days, weeks, and months went on, this habit got stronger and filling a page with my gratitude became a daily worship practice.

 Then I would ask Father to fill an immediate need, big or small.
 As I saw these needs get taken care of each day, I built my faith up for the big things.
-I was afraid of how I would manage the house, four kids, and a new job plus my wellness business, but I knew God had me—asking God to help me in these ways because another part of me overcame rejection and abandonment.
+I was afraid of how I would manage the house, four kids, a new job, and my wellness business, but I knew God had me asking for help in these ways because another part of me had overcome rejection and abandonment.
 For once, I genuinely believe that I was firmly tucked under His wing as I went about my daily life.

 I took it one day at a time.
 At the end of each day, I regrouped.
 How did God provide a way today?
-What do I need him to provide a way for tomorrow?
+What do I need him to provide for tomorrow?

 I journaled this daily.
 I got on my face before the One who could set my ship on the right course.
 As time went on, my faith grew.
 My fear lessened.
 When I was short on money at the end of the month, someone would send me an unexpected gift.
 If I were struggling badly with feeling alone, I would get a phone call from a friend who said God put me in their mind.
 As these things happened, I felt stronger.

 I also wrote down my fears and feelings when I thought of them.
 Then I focused on the one step in front of me rather than ten steps ahead.
-I looked at my fear like a problem that needed to be solved.
-When my husband moved out of our home, I remember being afraid of what I would do without his income.
+I viewed my fear as a problem that needed to be solved.
+When my husband moved out of our home, I recall being concerned about what I would do without his income.
 I had some income, but it wasn't enough.
 I needed a job, and I put all my energy into positioning my skills and talents in my first job outside of the home in years.
 I prayed that I would find a job to launch me back into the workforce.
-The first job I interviewed for, I got and still have.
+The first job I interviewed for, I got.
 My new job was probably the most significant provision because God showed me what He could do for me.
 The anxiety I felt about how I would provide for my kids sat heavily on my mind all the time, but I also knew I could not let that stop me from making the right choices for my kids and me.
 After that, it was one thing at a time.
 It wasn't easy.
 I spent time on each problem that drove my fear.
 I talked them over with trusted friends, who helped me brainstorm solutions.
 I went away and looked into each of them.
 I stayed up late working on each of them while trusting that my efforts would pay off.
 I was experiencing blessing and favor for the first time in my life.
 I did not let fear hold me frozen.
-I dug deep into my faith and found how I could fill my lamp with oil.
+I delved deeply into my faith and discovered how I could fill my lamp with oil.

-Sometimes I had to be still and know that things would work out how God moved them.
+Sometimes I had to be still and know that things would work out as God intended them to.
 I gave the fear to God.
-I asked Him to come into the space it filled and shine a light.
-We all have different responses to fear: fight, flight, or freeze.
-I decided I would fight for myself, my kids, and my future.
-Through prayer, daily habits, and slowing myself down to wait on God to do what God does best.
-Move mountains.
+I asked Him to come into the space, it filled, and shine a light.
+We all have different responses to fear: fight, flight, freeze, or fawn.
+I decided I would fight for myself, my kids, and my future through prayer, daily habits, and slowing myself down to wait on God to do what God does best: move mountains.

 …be still and know…